 Click the links above to scroll to each section.

 - Project: Hatched: The inaugural Project: Hatched participants premiered at the 2020 Sundance Film Festival in January, though many of their subsequent festival screenings have been cancelled, postponed, or moved into virtual space due to COVID-19.
-This program, which was previously tied to festival premieres and impact campaigns, has been reconceptualized in light of COVID-19.
-Project: Hatched has pivoted to support filmmakers whose premieres were cancelled and are looking to launch their films in a virtual way.
-So that we can best support our community during this time, Chicken & Egg Pictures is supporting more film projects with smaller grants, as well as shifting the mentorship component toward a peer-to-peer model.
+This program, which was previously tied to festival premieres and impact campaigns, was reconceptualized in light of COVID-19 to support filmmakers whose premieres were cancelled and were looking to launch their films in a virtual way.
+During this period, Chicken & Egg Pictures pivoted to supporting more film projects with smaller grants, as well as shifting the mentorship component toward a peer-to-peer model.
 The Project: Hatched program is in the process of being redesigned for 2021 to take into account our learnings and the changed landscape from the last year; the application is temporarily paused and will be relaunched in 2021.

 - Docs by the Dozen: Working closely with filmmakers as part of our shorts and series program, we are brainstorming how we can best produce documentary content that can creatively circumvent traditional production models and strategize around audience engagement and impact at this time of crisis.
 In partnership with Mother Jones we produced three short documentaries, released August-October 2020, that examined different aspects of gun culture in the US: “I Am Not Going to Change 400 years in Four,” dirs.
 Angela Tucker and Kristi Jacobson; “Sanctuary,” dir.
 Brett Story; and “One Shot One Kill,” dir.
 Nancy Schwartzman.

 - AlumNest survey: In April, our program team sent out a survey to our 300+ Nest-supported filmmakers to assess the impact of COVID-19 on our community, checking in about the extent this crisis has had on their professional life, livelihood, and financial circumstances and asking for filmmakers’ perspectives on how we can best support our Nest.